gerardcsaperas/learning-php/README.md

 # Master in PHP

-This repository contains introductory level exercises for PHP.
+This repository contains PHP concepts.

 It also contains explanations, tips, etc.